 When entrepreneurs decide to start a business, the last thing that’s on their minds is being compliant with legislation.
 This is regardless of whether they’re federal, state, or local regulations.
 They certainly don’t picture spending a better part of their day worrying about taxes.
 Not unless they’re starting an accounting firm.

 Let’s face it, tax legislations are ever-changing, so they tend to be confusing.
-Considering the significant effect of the pandemic on the business landscape, they’re even more intricate and difficult to understand.
+Considering the significant effect of the pandemic on the business landscape, they’re even more intricate and difficult to understand without the help of finance auditors.
 Because of these dynamics in the regulatory landscape and tax, small and medium businesses tend to experience tax missteps.

 If you’re in a similar situation, as a startup, small, or medium-sized business, we’ve got you.
 Here are 6 tips to keep your startup tax compliant:

 1. Do Research